nuxeo-sandbox/presales-vmdemo/Lambda/scheduled-ec2-instances-start/README.md

 AWS resources to schedule EC2 instances daily start (Mon-Fri).

+Only instances with a `startDailyUntil` tag either...
+* Set to a valid ISO Date in the future
+* Or left empty

+...will be started, at 06:00AM UTC.

+This means:
+* An instance with no `startDailyUntil` tag at all will not be started
+* An instance with a `startDailyUntil` tag set in the past will not be started
+* OTOH,
+  * an instance with an _empty_ `startDailyUntil` tag will be started
-Only instances with a `startDailyUntil` tag set to a valid ISO Date in the future will be started, at 06:00AM UTC
+  * (and an instance with a valid tag set in the future will be started)

 # Installation